What are Injectable Dermal Fillers?

 How Long Do the Results Last?

 How long the effects of dermal filler treatments will last varies widely, depending on the product used, the area of treatment, and the patient.
 Generally speaking, the denser the product is and the more deeply it is injected, the longer it will last, although this is not a hard and fast rule.
-To maintain your results, your cosmetic surgeon will simply repeat treatment, adjusting the amount and techniques as necessary to ensure optimal results.
+To maintain your results, your cosmetic surgeon can repeat treatment, adjusting the amount and techniques as necessary to ensure optimal results.

 Hyaluronic acid fillers tend to be the most temporary option, and therefore are often recommended for first-time filler patients.
 These will typically last from 6 to 12 months, depending on treatment.
 For example, injections to the lips will wear out a little faster than those to the nasolabial folds.
 Certain HA fillers, such as VOLUMA, are formulated to last longer, but are usually limited to certain areas, such as the cheeks.